 The Security Act eliminated the age limit at which a person can contribute to an IRA.
-As long as you're still working, there's no age limit to be able to contribute to a traditional IRA.
+As long as you're still working, there's no age limit to be able to contribute to a traditional IRA, or to convert your 401k to a Gold IRA.
 With Roth IRAs, you can contribute at any age, as long as your earned income is within the allowable income limits.
-If you're not sure how much you can contribute, use our calculator.
+If you're not sure how much you can contribute or how to go about converting your 401k to a Gold IRA, use our calculator.
 People who have a retirement plan at work should look at the IRA's income limits to see if they're eligible to deduct their contribution to a traditional IRA.

 Do not use Form 8606, Non-Deductible IRAs (PDF/PDF, Non-Deductible IRAs) to declare non-deductible contributions to a Roth IRA.